CubertCoin/cubertcoin/risks.md

 - $CUBE may lose all value, become untradeable, or cease to exist entirely.
 - There is no guarantee that any liquidity pool, exchange listing, or trading venue will exist, persist, or remain accessible.
-- Regulatory treatment of cryptocurrencies — including meme coins — varies by jurisdiction and may change at any time, including retroactively.
+- Regulatory treatment of cryptocurrencies — including meme coins — varies by jurisdiction and may change at any time, including retroactively (meaning a jurisdiction that permits crypto activity today may restrict or prohibit it in the future, potentially affecting existing holdings).

 ## 4. No Guarantee of Federal or Local Regulatory Protection

 Even in jurisdictions where meme coins are generally not treated as securities, **holders of $CUBE are not afforded the protections that securities laws provide to investors** (such as mandatory disclosures, registration requirements, or recourse mechanisms specific to regulated financial products).